Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

-- Slice of life (everyday life, comfort viewing)
+- Slice of life: everyday, low-stress comfort viewing.

 Anime Genre Guide

-Below is a detailed explanation of 16 popular anime genres and subgenres, with easy examples for each.
-If you want to browse tags like a giant menu, Anime-Planet’s tag list is still one of the cleanest ways to explore: anime-planet.com/anime/tags.
+If you would rather browse tags like a giant menu, then Anime-Planet’s tag list is one of the cleanest ways to explore: anime-planet.com/anime/tags.
+For the broader hub version of this topic, see my anime genres page.

-Usually feels like: heavier themes, moral ambiguity, more grounded tension
+Feels like: Heavier themes, moral ambiguity, grounded tension.

-My take: When I want “anime with bite,” I usually drift toward seinen.
+My take: When I want anime with real bite, I drift straight to seinen.

 Common examples: